JeremyGillard/pentago/README.md

 See more rules informations [here](PentagoRulesStrategy.pdf).

-NB: small rule change: even if two players have lined up 5 balls after turning a quadrant, only the current player will be designated as the winner.
+NB: (small rule change) even if two players have lined up 5 balls after turning a quadrant, only the current player will be designated as the winner.

 ## Model Structure